SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 to methods that write single piece of text like [`WriteArgumentName()`][] or [`WriteValueDescription()`][].

 > The [`UsageWriter`][] class has several properties and methods that apply only to
-> [subcommands](Subcommands.md#subcommand-usage-help), so these will have no effect if you are not
+> [subcommands](Subcommands.md#subcommand-usage-help), so setting or overriding these will have no
-> using subcommands.
+> effect if you are not using subcommands.

 These methods call each other, so you can customize as little or as much as you like, depending on which methods you override.
 For example, if you want to use something other than angle brackets for